On behalf of CCARE at Stanford I am pleased to announce our new 11-month Applied Compassion Training Program.

 This Applied Compassion Training will prepare you to become a motivating force for Applied Compassion: someone who embodies a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
 You will leave this training fully equipped with the skill-set you need to effectively create and sustain transformative change.

 Upon completion of this training, you will receive a Certificate of Completion through ACA (Applied Compassion Academy) and CCARE (The Center for Compassion and Altruism Research & Education) at Stanford University.
 This training and the certificate provide you with the credibility, skills, resources, network and experience needed to become an Educator, Facilitator, Consultant, and Ambassador of Applied Compassion.
 ACT knows, as do you, that one solution does not fit all situations.
 The ACT program will equip you with the toolkit necessary to apply compassionate responses and solutions within the organizations, communities, and institutions in which you live and work.

-Over the course of this 10 month training, we will meet for 3 in-person trainings.
+Over the course of this 11 month program, we will meet for 3 in-person trainings.
 These on-site workshop retreats are designed to be highly immersive and experiential and are scheduled in the beginning of the program, mid-way through, and at the end of the training.

 In between the live trainings, we will have two online Zoom sessions per month.
 The first session will be a didactic/practice session which will combine teaching and experiential processes associated with that month’s module.
-The second session will be an opportunity to bring questions, challenges, and real-world issues into a smaller group and receive direct coaching from Robert and Neelama and other guest subject-matter experts.
+The second session will be an opportunity to bring questions, challenges, and real-world issues into a smaller group and receive direct coaching from ACA faculty and other guest subject-matter experts.

 Capstone Projects (CP):